 #3.
 Web-safe typography

 Modern website designs will also boast safe, clean, and bold typography.

 Clean design typography will include the following elements –

 - Web-standard fonts.

-- Well sized text, usually bigger than 16px.
+- Correctly sized text, usually bigger than 16px.
 This website uses 18px and 19px size text for improved readability.